pacs-course/pacs-examples/Examples/src/Parallel/MPI/MatrixVectorProduct/README.md

-# Parallel matrix-vector product #
+# Parallel Matrix-Vector Product with MPI

-Matrix-vector product is one of the classic parallel algorithm.
-Typically, one splits the matrix by assigning a given number of rows to each process, while the vector, being less memory demanding, is kept replicated.

-Here we use a simple matrix linearised as a vector of double, where the element (i,j) of the matrix is mapped to v[j +n_cols*i], being n_cols the number of columns.
-Alternativley, one may use specialised libraries for matrices and vectors.

-In this example we show also how one can have a hybrid implementation, where the each MPI process is itself further parallelised with OpenMP.

-This may optimise the use of resources in hybrid architecture, for instance a clusters of PCs where each processor is multicore.
-An alternative, not presented here, is to use at low level vailable higly optimised linear algebra software, for instance the [BLAS](https://netlib.org/blas/).
+Matrix-vector multiplication is one of the classic examples used to introduce distributed linear algebra.

+In this folder, the matrix is partitioned by rows across MPI processes, while the vector is replicated where needed.
+The example also measures the time spent in the different stages of the computation.

+The code shows the use of several collective operations, including:

+- broadcast
+- scatter
+- gather
+- barriers for synchronization

-The code  compute the rimings (using MPI timing tools) of the different parts of the procedure separately.
-One may note how the scatter of matrix elements is rather costly.
-Not only, having to store the full matrix on the root process is memory demanding.
-In practical situation, one tries to build the matrix locally, whenever possible.
+It also highlights a practical issue: scattering the matrix can be expensive, and storing the full matrix on the root process is memory-intensive.
+In real applications one often tries to build local matrix blocks directly on each process instead of assembling everything on rank 0 first.

-# What do I learn here? #

-Some MPI procedures: Gathes, Scatter, Broadcast, Barrier...
-A trick to output local data in the order of the ranks.
+The implementation also serves as a simple example of a hybrid design, since each MPI process may in turn use OpenMP for local work.

+## What You Learn Here

+- a classic distributed matrix-vector product pattern
+- the use of collective MPI communication
+- the cost of setup and data movement in distributed linear algebra